acmetz/SitecoreAPIGraphQLClient/COPILOT_INSTRUCTIONS.md

      - Keep formatting consistent via `.editorconfig` committed at repo root.

  10. **Nuget Package Info**
-    - The package ID is SitecoreAPIGraphQLClient
+    - The package ID is SitecoreAPIGraphQLClient, do not ever change it.
     - ensure the package description is clear and concise, suitable for NuGet and GitHub.
     - ensure the README is included in the NuGet package to satisfy `PackageReadmeFile` (fixes NU5039).
     - ensure the package has repository and project URLs set